 Provides overall administrative support to the EHS team.
 This includes answering general inquiries related to EHS and hazardous waste disposal, the coordination of health and safety training, and the administration of the EHS website, safety shoe subsidy and safety eyewear program.

 Christi Cooper, Manager of Agricultural & Veterinary Safety (MAVS)

 The Manager of Agricultural & Veterinary Safety provides guidance on legislative requirements and risk mitigation with a primary focus on agricultural and veterinary safety.
 The MAV develops comprehensive safety programs and training, and also provides expertise for EHS assessments for event planning including Convocation, College Royal, O-Week and those run by academic programs such as hosting volunteers.

 The Manager of Occupational Hygiene and Safety manages and oversees a comprehensive occupational hygiene program for the University and a safety program that is primarily focused on facilities and the industrial areas of University operations.
 The MOHS provides guidance and technical support to the University community in these areas on environmental health and safety matters, regulatory governance, due diligence, and loss prevention.
 The MOHS also provides expertise for training, hazard assessments, incident investigations and EHS assessments for facility renewals and renovations.

-The Facility Safety Specialist provides health and safety expertise, training and hazard assessments in areas such as working at heights, fall protection equipment inspection, fume hood performance validation, lockout/ tagout, machine guarding, lifting devices, and eyewash and safety showers.
-The Facility Safety Specialist also conducts incident investigations, workplace inspections and serves at the University’s Asbestos Coordinator for the Guelph Campus.
+The Health and Safety Consultant provides health and safety expertise, training and conducts hazard assessments in areas such as working at heights, fall protection equipment inspection, lockout/ tagout, machine guarding, lifting devices, and eyewash and safety showers.
+The Health and Safety Consultant also conducts incident investigations, workplace inspections and serves at the University’s Asbestos Coordinator for the Guelph Campus.